 Some states may allow client retainers to be accounted for separately in the accounting records, but for the funds to be deposited into the law firm's operating bank account.
 Other states require the use of trust accounts, where client retainers are not only accounted for separately, but also maintained in a separate bank account from your firm's operating account used for day-to-day business expenses.
 Some lawyers have made American Bar Association rules.

-The following steps can be used when your clients pay fees in advance, and when your state allows you to deposit the funds into your law firm's checking account.
+The following steps can be used in Quickbooks when your clients pay fees in advance, and when your state allows you to deposit the funds into your law firm's checking account.

 - Go to the List menu.

 - Click on the Account button.